george-hawkins/blender-donut-notebook/uv-unwrapping.md

 A set of seams need to be specified for your 3D object such that it can be cut open and laid flat (think of the edges of a cereal packet that you'd cut along so that you could lay it out flat).
 Once laid out flat, the faces of your original 3D object will have corresponding faces in the flat UV map.

-You can also thing of this process as taking the surface of the object and, making the minimum number of cuts, pealing it off and laying it down flat, i.e _unwrapping_ the object.
+You can also think of this process as taking the surface of the object and, making the minimum number of cuts, pealing it off and laying it down flat, i.e _unwrapping_ the object.

 If the UV map is laid out over an image then the area of the image covered by a particular face of the map will be mapped to the corresponding face of the 3D object.